aklump/drupal_render_patterns/documentation/source/README.twig.md

     }
     ```

-3. Now run `composer require drupal/render-patterns`
+1. Now run `composer require drupal/render-patterns`
-4. Enable this module.
+1. Enable this module.
-5. Begin creating one or more render patterns in _{active theme}/src/RenderPatterns/_.
-(You may also provide classes in a module by adjusting the namespace to the module.)
+1. Begin creating one or more render patterns in _{active theme}/src/render_patterns/_.
-6. Use namespace `\Drupal\my_theme\src\RenderPatterns` for the classes.

 ## Usage